fbpx

 Given that there is no compulsory insurance for a boat owner in the UK right now, it can be easy to assume that it’s not necessary.
 However, the benefits that come with ensuring that you and your vessel are covered are essential.

-Many marinas and rivers in the UK are tightly regulated and insist that boat owners have at least third party insurance.
-Therefore, it is wise to have at least this kind of boat or yacht insurance, and at best, a fully comprehensive policy to cover even the most expensive parts of your vessel
+Many marinas and rivers in the UK are tightly regulated and insist that boat owners have at least third-party insurance.
+Therefore, it is wise to have at least this kind of boat insurance or yacht insurance, and at best, a fully comprehensive policy to cover even the most expensive parts of your vessel

 Get a quote online: